AutumnFawcett/ERC20contractAssignment/README.md

     return _transfer(msg.sender, to, value);
 }
 ```
+**A function** is a reusable block of code that performs a specific task when called.
 This is the standard ERC-20 ```transfer``` function.
 It lets the sender (caller) send tokens to another address.
 Calls the internal ```_transfer()``` function to handle the logic.